-Once you have structured the general layout of your template, you will want to swap out modules and make other customizations to make the template easier to style.
+Once you have structured the general layout of your template, you can swap out modules and make other customizations to make the template easier to style.

 Additional template actions

-- Clone - Creates a duplicate of your template.
-This is a great option to save you time, when you want to create a variation of an existing template.
+- Clone template: this creates an exact duplicate of your template, and is useful when you want to create a variation of an existing template.

-- Clone to file - Clone to file creates a separate HTML version of your template.
-This is helpful if you need more control over your markup than is available through Template Builder, or you want to lean more about how templates are coded.
-But remember, HTML templates will be less flexible for your internal users.
+- Clone to HTML: this creates a separate HTML version of your template.
+This is helpful if you need more control over your markup, or you want to learn more about how templates are coded.